-As an OECD member and G20 country, Mexico is fully aligned and committed to the OECD’s anti-BEPS project.
+As an OECD member and G20 country, Mexico has been fully aligned and committed to the OECD’s anti-BEPS project.

 Mexico has also embraced the anti-BEPS movement through early legislative change.
 In 2014, Mexico implemented a tax reform based on certain concepts mentioned in preliminary BEPS reports, including several new deductibility restrictions: